 Likewise, the Nominating and Compensation Commission has decided to establish, as one of its main objectives, an increase in the presence of women on the Board of Directors and to favour and improve the possibilities of women acceding to management positions, favouring a diversity of knowledge, experience and gender at Board level.
-An example of this line of action is that at the ended period of November 30, 2020, the percentage of female directors is 42.86%.
+An example of this line of action is that at the end of 2021, the percentage of female directors was 42.86%.